Meet Alastor

 Kuba

+Kuba is an original SBF sugar baby who came back to us after his family could no longer care for him.
+While we initially tried to find him a home, he ended up finding his place here at the store.
 Kuba is the biggest trickster in the world and his favorite pastime is unscrewing all of his toys to throw to the ground.
-You’ll notice the wood on top of his cage, this is to allow us to bring the chain through the wood and secure it high enough Kuba can not reach it.
+You’ll notice the wood slat on top of his cage; this allows us to bring the toy chains through the wood and secure it high enough Kuba can not reach it to unscrew.
 There is nothing to stop him when he is out on a stand, however, which results in toys being thrown to the floor, spooking the other birds.
 He loves to say “Peek-a-boo”, “Hi Kuba”, “How are you” and laughs maniacally.
+He is especially drawn to jewelry, glasses, and hats, so watch yourself if you get too close to him!

 About Blue and Gold Macaws